-A Medicare Supplement Insurance (Medigap) policy is an insurance policy that helps fill "gaps" in Original Medicare and is sold by private companies.
-Original Medicare pays for much, but not all, of the cost for covered health care services and supplies.
+A Medigap policy is an insurance policy that helps fill "gaps" in Original Medicare and is sold by private companies.
 Medigap policies can help pay for some of the costs that Original Medicare doesn't, like copayments, coinsurance, and deductibles.

-Some Medigap policies also cover certain benefits Original Medicare doesn't cover, like emergency foreign travel expenses.
+Some Medigap policies also cover certain benefits Original Medicare doesn't cover, like emergency medical care when you travel outside the U.S. (foreign travel emergency services).
 Medigap policies don't cover your share of the costs under other types of health coverage, including Medicare Advantage Plans, stand-alone Medicare drug plans, employer/union group health coverage, Medicaid, or TRICARE.

-If you have Original Medicare and a Medigap policy, Medicare will pay its share of the Medicare-approved amounts for covered health care costs.
+If you have Original Medicare and a Medigap policy, Medicare will pay its share of the Medicare-approved amount for covered health care costs.
 Then, your Medigap policy pays its share.
 Medicare doesn't pay any of the costs of buying a Medigap policy.